How do you count rainouts?

 MLBSweeps.com treats all iterations of a team’s name as the same team.
 For example, the Washington Nationals sweep data includes all sweeps when the team was the Montreal Expos.

 Question that isn’t shown here?
-Let me know – Mike (at) MikesPickzWS (dot) comSweep Data current through series ended September 24th, 2017.
+Let me know – Mike (at) MikesPickzWS (dot) comSweep Data current through the end of the 2017 season.